 Zygor’s guide misses nothing and shows you the best path to take, whether Horde or Alliance, at all times, and eliminates all doubt and confusion.
 You will never again have any doubts about the best path to follow to get to the level cap ASAP.

-Zygor’s has gemmed for Int and, as a result, it doesn’t matter if you stop your questing to gain a few levels in PvP or the dungeons, you’re brand new to the game or you’re decked head to toe in heirlooms.
+Zygor’s has boosted its Int stat and, as a result, it doesn’t matter if you stop your questing to gain a few levels in PvP or the dungeons, you’re brand new to the game or you’re decked head to toe in heirlooms.
 Come back to the quests and Zygor will figure out where you should be, based on your new level, and update the guide accordingly.
 It’ll even let you zap your obsolete quests.

 You’re not even locked into any particular build for best results.
 Zygor’s guide has a talent advisor which will recommend talents for either Marksman, Beastmastery, or Survival, depending on what you like.
-About the only way to get to 90 (or level 100) faster is to buy a character off of ebay, but that will get you banned and Zygor’s won’t.
+About the only way to get to the level cap faster is to buy a character boost for a measly $60.